kailash-manasarovar/statement/docs/timeline/2023/may.md

 - Since October 2024, no possums.
 - Given hackers have root access to all my devices, they have been able to manipulate my X timeline, and other social media accounts, directly.
 - I suspect there is a specific piece of software developed precisely for this purpose that law enforcement, if they were ever interested in protecting women and children, would find examples of on all my devices.

-## Next class

-- When I went back to the conservatory for chamber music class the next Monday, the whole atmosphere had changed.
-- Gloria threw her hands up at me at reception angrily.
-- It was obvious everyone knew what I had said on Twitter.
-- I thought the trumpet teacher must be telling everyone what I had said.
-- It was all very disconcerting, and yet the physical vibrations got even stronger in class.
-- I wanted to ask him if he felt it too.
-- I was out of my mind.

 ### Harmony class that week